carpentries/workshop-template/files/collaborative_document_online.md

 * Focus on what is best for the community.
 * Show courtesy and respect towards other community members.

+## 🎓 Certificate of attendance

+If you attend the full workshop you can request a certificate of attendance by emailing to training@esciencecenter.nl .

 ## ⚖️ License

 All content is publicly available under the Creative Commons Attribution License: [creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).